 A question that often plagues a budding cricketer is whether or not they give up their studies to pursue the sport they love.
 In India, there is common notion that one has to choose between academics and passion to succeed in life.
 But over time we have come to realise that both the aspects of life can go hand in hand.
 The prime example of it are our cricketers who not only have brought numerous laurels to the country but also were excellent in studies too.

 While educational qualifications and the such are thrown out of the window when it comes to sports, it is still interesting to see what one’s favorite cricketers studied during their years as a student of academics.
-So, today we bring to you a list of ten international players who excelled in sports as they did in the field of cricket.

 1. Sikha Pandey